 - Limit your physical social contacts.

-- Wear a mouth mask in the correct way on public transport and in busy public areas.
+- Wear a mouth mask in the correct way.

 - Use paper tissues, which you dispose of in a closed waste bin.